 An international student must enroll in 12 hours or in a course load otherwise defined as full-time in accordance with USCIS F1 regulations as required for an F1 student to maintain full-time student status during each regular semester in order to maintain visa status.
 Therefore, an international student must be enrolled in and maintain a full course load as determined by each individual college program.
 For example, an international student who pursues an Associate Degree in Nursing, Vocational Nursing, or Associate Degree in one of the allied health fields of study, is considered a full-time student when the student's lecture, laboratory assignment and clinical work in clock hours are determined by the college to equal or exceed 12 credit hours.
 A college may also determine whether an international student who is enrolled in an intensive English program is a full-time student based upon the student's clock hours in class each week of the session in this program.

 After admission, international students must present scores from an assessment test approved by the Texas Higher Education Coordinating Board under the TSI unless otherwise exempt.
 If adequate scores are not demonstrated through assessment, the college shall require placement in any or all of the following courses: additional reading, English language or mathematic courses to meet course prerequisites.

 The college shall take all the following steps regarding out-of-status international students:

 - Advise each student, in writing, to seek reinstatement with the USCIS.
 Visit the USCIS Web sit at http://www.uscis.gov for more information.
 Also, please visit http://studyinthestates.dhs.gov/students.

 - The college will report the student's status in the SEVIS system as required by Federal law.
-The student is ultimately responsible for their status and continued enrollment is the responsibility of the student.
+The student is ultimately responsible for their status and continued enrollment.

 It is strongly recommended that international students obtain health insurance for the duration of their studies in the college.